 Cholesterol is a fat-like, waxy substance that can be found in all parts of your body.

 It helps your body make cell membranes, many hormones, and vitamin D. The cholesterol

-in your blood comes from two sources: the foods you eat and your liver.
-Your liver
+in your blood comes from 2 sources: the foods you eat and your liver.
+Your liver makes

 Cholesterol and other fats are carried in your bloodstream as spherical particles

 called lipoproteins.
-The two most commonly known lipoproteins are low-density lipoproteins
+The 2 most commonly known lipoproteins are low-density lipoproteins

 (LDL) and high-density lipoproteins (HDL).

 What is HDL (high-density lipoprotein) cholesterol?

 LDL ("bad") cholesterol is a type of fat in the blood that contains the most cholesterol.

 It can contribute to plaque buildup in the arteries (atherosclerosis).
 This is linked